 DeFi has the power to connect various people worldwide, engaging in financial activities like borrowing, spending, betting, lending, and trading) without relying on any intermediaries.
 Although the DeFi concept is still premature, its convenient and sufficient processes introduced a new financial model that is:

-It is evident that today’s global financial system has flaws caused by excessive borrowing and opacity, so it must provide an alternative through a decentralized finance way.
+It is evident that today’s global financial system has flaws caused by excessive borrowing and opacity, so it must provide an alternative through decentralized finance.

 Earning money with Yield Farming

 Yield farming is also called liquidity mining.
-This DeFi use case is a more recent one, where users can lock digital assets in exchange for rewards and deliver them automatically through the smart contract.
+This DeFi use case is more recent, where users can lock digital assets in exchange for rewards and deliver them automatically through the smart contract.
 Most projects of yield farming require staking liquidity provider tokens, which are received once the user provides the liquidity.